 All á la carte items meet the “Smart Snacks in Schools” regulations.
-They are: under 200 calories, less than 35% of weight from total sugars, 0 grams trans fats, less than 230 mg sodium, less an 35% total calories from fat, and less than 10% saturated fat.
-In the elementary schools, low-fat/reduced-fat ice cream novelties and other healthy snack items may be available for purchase at an additional cost.
-Not all items are available every day.
-(See website for a list of items available.)
-In the junior high schools, baked chip/pretzel products and other low-fat items are available daily.
+They are: under 200 calories, less than 35% of weight from total sugars, 0 grams trans fats, less than 230 mg sodium, less than 35% total calories from fat, and less than 10% saturated fat.
+Junior high á la carte items include baked chip/pretzel products and other low-fat items available daily.
 Parents may elect to limit á la carte purchases by calling their child’s school and speaking to the nutrition coordinator.

 Prepayments for meals can be made several different ways.
 Parents can give their student a check made out to the order of Nutrition Services, in an envelope marked "Nutrition Services" and their student’s name.
 Parents may also make payments online, via SchoolCafé.

 SchoolCafé can be used to check your student’s balance.
 You can also elect to have a low balance notification emailed directly to you.